CyCraft/blitzar/packages/docs/docs/advanced/index.md

 So even though the field `fullName` has no `value` at all, it will always stay in sync with the current `formData`.

 When implementing a Computed Field Value this way however, `fullName` will never have that computed value emitted.
-This means that it won't be included in the BlitzForm events: `@update:modelValue`, `@update-field` and `@save`.
+This means that it won't be included in the BlitzForm events: `@update:modelValue`, `@updateField` and `@save`.
 So it's difficult to capture and save this calculated value alongside your other data.
 See the next section for another method.

 <CodeBlockComponent filename="blitz-form/Computed Field Values - 1" />